IHTSDO/snomed-release-service/README.md

 During the release process it will create the release branch and merge it.

-When finished, master and develop will be pushed which will cause the master and develop Jenkins jobs to run, packaging up the versions and deploying them on success.
+When finished push your branches and tags up and the Jenkins jobs will run to produce packages.